mansoortariq27/mansoortariq270/README.md

 The cosine similarity scores and the ground truth labels are used to compare the accuracy of the text similarity calculation.
 The 'is_duplicate' labels from the example dataset, which determine if two bits of text are identical, serve as the ground truth labels in this code implementation.

 ### SVM

 Implementing SVM involves splitting the data into training and testing sets, converting text data into TF-IDF vectors, selecting an SVM classifier, training the classifier on the training data, predicting labels for the testing data, and evaluating the performance of the SVM classifier.
 SVM is a versatile algorithm that can be used for classification tasks, especially with text data, and these steps help in effectively applying it to make predictions and assess its accuracy.

 ### SVM Accuracy Computation

+The code snippet uses evaluation metrics from the scikit-learn library to assess the performance of a classification model.
+It calculates and prints the accuracy, precision, recall, and F1-score based on the true and predicted labels.
+These metrics provide insights into the model's accuracy, quality of positive predictions, ability to identify positive instances, and overall balance between precision and recall.

+### Evaluation

+Evaluation Metrics:
+Accuracy: 0.76
+Precision: 0.71
+Recall: 0.63
+F1-Score: 0.66

+### LSTM

+I have implemented LSTM model for text classification using Keras.
+It preprocesses the text data by tokenizing and transforming it into numerical sequences using a tokenizer.
+The sequences are then padded to a fixed length.

+The LSTM model architecture consists of an embedding layer, LSTM layer, and a dense layer with a sigmoid activation function.
+The model is compiled with the Adam optimizer(Adam optimizer is the extended version of stochastic gradient descent which could be implemented in various deep learning applications) and binary cross-entropy loss.

+The model is trained on the training data and evaluated on the test data.
+After training, it predicts the classes for the test data.

+In summary, the code applies LSTM for text classification using Keras, preprocesses the data, defines the model architecture, trains the model, and makes predictions on the test data.

 ## Conclusion